orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 Describing an actor involves describing its interface to the outside, the ports, the structure of its internal state, as well as the steps it can perform, what these steps do (in terms of token production and consumption, and the update of the actor state), and how to pick the step that the actor will perform next.

-#### The simpliest actor
+#### The simplest actor

-The simpliest actor just copies a token from the input to the output unchanged.
+The simplest actor just copies a token from the input to the output unchanged.
 ```
 package net.sf.orcc.tutorial.l01SimpleActor;